lbaksi/Breast_Cancer_Classification_Model/README.md

 The Project Summary:
 1. Data Collection:
     1. First dataset is CBIS-DDSM dataset(Curated Breast Imaging Subset of DDSM – Digital Database for Screening Mammography).
-    2.Second dataset is Breast Histopathology Images saved as png files.
+    2. Second dataset is Breast Histopathology Images saved as png files.

 2. Data Pre-processing:
    1. Process the CBIS dataset; csv files and the images